Yikes (Kanye West song): Release and promotion

 "Yikes" replaced "XTCY", that was originally slated to be released under the title of "Extacy", as the second track on West's eighth studio album Ye, released on June 1, 2018.
 Although most people had already heard the album at the time of release, a lead single still had to be chosen from it for promotion.
 Henceforth, "Yikes" was sent to UK mainstream radio stations by West's labels GOOD Music and Def Jam as the lead single on June 8, 2018.
-On June 11 of the same year, West made the decision to release the song as the first single from Ye in the United States, as he thought it was the most appropriate track for radio.
+On June 11 of the same month, West made the decision to release the song as the first single from Ye in the United States, as he thought it was the most appropriate track for radio.
 That same day, it was serviced to US radio stations through the aforementioned labels and such a release had been rumoured beforehand.
 The song was the focus of promotion for radio stations and streaming services, including Spotify and Apple Music; it was included on the former's Rap Caviar, among various other playlists.

-It was suggested by HotNewHipHop that the track would be the first from the album to have an accompanying music video, if West did chose to release any.
+It was suggested by HotNewHipHop that the track would be the first from the album to have an accompanying music video, if West did choose to release any.
 Though lyric videos were released for "Violent Crimes" and "All Mine" in July 2018, West hadn't put out music videos for any of the Ye tracks.
 Despite "Yikes" proving to not be a chart success, the song experienced continuous popularity on streaming services.